dianafreeman/dianasteakleyfreeman.com/ReadMe.md

 This project is hosted as a static site via Netlify.
 Netlify auto-deploys the master AND the staging branch.

+# TODO

+- [] linting with prettier and eslint
+- [] under construction page deployed with proper headers

+# Tests

 ## Author

 👤 **Diana M Steakley-Freeman**